FlowFuse/flowfuse/docs/install/upgrading.md

 ### Upgrading to 0.8

+#### MQTT Broker added

+This release introduces an MQTT Broker into the FlowForge platform used to communicate between devices and the core platform.

+For LocalFS users, they will need to manually setup the broker and ensure it is properly configured.
+The documentation for this is available [here](./local/README.md#mosquitto)

 #### LocalFS Users

 With the 0.8 release we have updated the version of the SQLite3 module used by the localfs